HRLO77/Bot-source-code/README.md

 You can comment all the lines of code in the on_ready, except the last print line to stop the bot from direct messaging all the members in all the guilds.

+The code now automatically installs and updates the API wrappers and extra modules.

 Here is the documentation for the commands - https://pastebin.com/9w4Fp110